esosedi/regions/README.md

 Where is also exists options.scheme - yet another recombination function.
 It also sometimes exists in source geoJSON file.
 The goal still simple - some regions lays on the top of other, and do not have adjacent borders - Kiev, for example, and Kiev province.
 Scheme just adds "hole" to province.

+You dont need to understand all of this - just use.

+Cheers, Kashey.